telepath-php/docs/docs/usage/04-receiving-updates.md

 This method will transform the data from the webhook into a `Update` and process it automatically.

 ### Get information about current webhook
 Telepath offers the command `webhook:info` to retrieve several information about the currently registered webhooked at the Bot API server.
+You can also call the `getWebhookInfo` method of the `Bot` class to receive the data.

 ### Delete webhook
 If you want to change the endpoint of your webhook or use the polling method instead of webhooks you must delete the webhook at the Bot API server.
-To do this you can use the `webhook:delete` command.
+To do this you can use the `webhook:delete` command or call the `deleteWebhook` method of the `Bot` class.